HolocronFoundation/Communal.Network/README.md

 Most development items are listed in their respective files in comments starting with TODO.
 The items below are items which have not found a home yet.

 - Create a makefile which will compile Vyper and insert the proper interface into individual files as needed (e.g. ABI into JS, interface into modules)
+- Implement a CN IPFS server script, which will backup everything posted to CN.